ava-labs/avalanchego/x/sync/README.md

 it recognizes that it must still fetch all of the keys in [`proof_end`, `requested_end`].
 It repeatedly requests range proofs for chunks of the remaining key range until it has all of the key-value pairs in [`requested_start`, `requested_end`].
-Note that the client may split the remaining key range into chunks and fetch chunks of key-value pairs in parallel.
+The client may split the remaining key range into chunks and fetch chunks of key-value pairs in parallel, possibly even from different servers.

 Additional commits to the database may occur while the client is syncing.
 The sync client can be notified that the root hash of the database it's trying to sync to has changed.